 For morning or lunch showers, a menu consisting of fruits, yogurts, muffins, and quiches would be simple but elegant.
 A later shower menu could be comprised of finger sandwiches, a vegetable tray, dips, and cupcakes.
 If you are doing an evening shower, you can serve up some casseroles, veggies, cheese and sausage tray, and a cake.

 There are some really fun foods out there to go along with almost any theme – if you are doing a cowboy theme, serve up some hot dogs and barbeque beans with potato chips.
-For a moon & star theme, you can serve ham and turkey sandwiches cut out with a star cookie cutter, and serve an “angel food cake”.
-If you make food to match your Baby Shower Theme you will certainly “WOW” your guests with the extra touch you put on the shower.
+If you make food to match your baby shower theme, you will certainly “WOW” your guests with the extra touch you put on the shower.

 More than likely, time is not something you have a lot of.
-So keep the menu simple.
-Simple does not have to mean boring!!
+So keep the menu simple - and simple does not have to mean boring!!
 Just find recipes that are easy and fast to prepare.
 Check out the recipes below for some really easy “Big Dot Family” Recipes that will assist you in preparing for your celebration.

 Assigning several other friends or family members of the expectant mother to prepare food will save you A LOT of time and work.
 As the hostess, you have so many other things to get ready.
 Having a few people, each bringing one or two baby shower menu items, will save you a lot of work and create less stress for you.
 In addition, you won't have to be running around the day of the shower making sure that the food is ready.
 You can take comfort in the fact that the party food is taken care of and you can focus on the other last minute details.